byuids-resumes/Knight-Resume/docs/index.md

 ## Education

-`Expected July 2022 Graduation`
+`Expected July 2022`
 __Brigham Young University - Idaho__, Rexburg, ID

+- BS in Business Analystics
+- Minor in Economics
+- Full academic scholarship with a 3.4 GPA

+`2010 - 2014`
+__West High School__, Salt Lake City, UT

-- 3.28 Major GPA
+- 3.23 GPA

 ## Related Experience

-### Business Analyst I

-`June 2021 - Present`
+`June 2021 - Current`
-__KPMG LLC__, Rexburg, ID (Remote)
+__KPMG__, Rexburg, ID (REMOTE)

-- Provide HTS classification for clients in a variety of industries
+- Apply HTS classification for a myriad of clients in a variety of industries
+- Train and assist new employees on tariffs and interacting and building relationships with clients
-- Create excel files and decision trees to simplify and automate the classification process
+- Build and improve upon excel decision trees to provide classification services more effectively
-- Collaborate and work with teammates on a daily basis

-### Assistant Manager/Delivery Driver

 `March 2019 - June 2021`
-__Jimmy Johns__, Idaho Falls, ID
+__Jimmy Johns__, Assistant Manager/Delivery Driver

+- Assisted in store management through a 50% sales increase from the previous year
+- Train and develop employees to build a sandwich within 30 seconds
+- Train delivery drivers and assisted them to guarantee a 30-minute delivery time

--
+`May 2015 - September 2018`
+__Farmington City__, Sports Camp Director

+- Trained staff members on conducting events and following safety procedures.
+- Supervised camper activities to address behavioral issues and promote fun, safety and inclusivity.
+- Organize groups of staff members and campers to maximize fun and minimize risk.

-### Student Teacher
+### Extracurricular Work

-`January 2019 - Decmeber 2019`
-__BYU-Idaho__, Consultant

-- Built product ordering and supply predictive algorithms for chips and beverages categories
-- Established standardized SQL calls and connections for PowerBI dashboards
-- Found over $35k in waste and saved over 200 annual hours of store quality control work

-### Data Science Consulting Team

-`January 2027 - April 2027`
+`January 2020 - Current`
-__Imagine Learning__

-- Build web scraping tool to find and format school district technology data.
+__Tournament Organizer__, E-sports

+- Create and grow weekly E-sports tournaments ranging form 15 - 40 people
-- Used R and the Rvest package to parse and format web data.
+- Manage social media and groups to provide proper communication and marketing
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.
+- Create excel stat files to compile list of the top players in the region

 ## Service and Work History

-`2025-2027`
-__Math Tutor__, LDSBC

-`2023-2025`
+`2016-2018`
-__Service Missionary__, South Africa
+__Service Missionary__, Atlanta, Georgia

+- Create weekly agendas for training of groups of 6 - 10 volunteers
+- Help create goals to better expand the efforts of the group